 Todd Herzog, the winner of Survivor: China and a recovering alcoholic, says that he was given vodka and Xanax during the taping of his show segment.
 Another guest, Jordan Smith, struggled with heroin addiction but was allegedly taken to LA's skid row by show producers to find a fix.
 Smith was also pregnant at the time.

-Leah Rothman was a longtime segment director for the Dr. Phil show, and in 2016, she filed a lawsuit against McGraw for false imprisonment and emotional distress.
-Allegedly, McGraw called employees to the office outside of normal working hours, locked about 300 of them in a guarded room, and yelled at them for leaking info to the press.
+Leah Rothman was a longtime segment director for the Dr. Phil show, and in 2015, she filed a lawsuit against McGraw for false imprisonment and emotional distress.
+Allegedly, McGraw called employees to the office, locked them in a guarded room, and yelled at them for leaking info to the press.

 While the show vehemently denied the accusations, Rothman had compelling evidence - a brief video clip from the show's archives showing the behavior in question.
 There was just one problem.
 A judge refused to let the video be entered into evidence, citing a copyright issue as the cause of the ban.
 Phil McGraw won the case.